A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots: BFM for Humanoid Whole-body Control

 \section{BFM for Humanoid Whole-body Control}

-In this section, we introduce representative methods for constructing and adapting BFMs towards humanoid WBC, analyzing extensively their main motivations, typical implementations, and empirical properties. \textbf{Note that some approaches might be proposed before the emergence of the concept of BFMs, yet we still discuss them as long as they adhere to the properties of BFMs, or their physical meaning is analogous to BFMs.}
+In this section, we introduce representative methods for constructing and adapting BFMs towards humanoid WBC, analyzing their main motivations, typical implementations, and empirical properties extensively.
+Fig.~\ref{fig:taxonomy} offers an overview of the pre-training pipelines and adaptation strategies that will be discussed in this review, and Table~\ref{tb:taxonomy} lists the corresponding methods. \textbf{Note that some approaches might have been proposed before the emergence of the concept of BFMs, yet we still discuss them as long as they adhere to the properties of BFMs or their physical meaning is analogous to BFMs.}